firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-11-13-and-i-never-named-her.md

 Shahara didn’t look away when I screamed, the flayed skin announcing a source of greater and more urgent pain that had nothing to do with the tongued creature that hadn’t moved since.
 Her cries grew softer as Shahara bent over me, my chest blank.

 When Shahara finished, I stood on shaky legs.
 The bandages covered my chest, but I put my hand on her arm and she nodded.
 I walked over to the creature’s body, gone silent, but her chest still heaved.
 I stared into what I thought must be her eyes.
-There were seven orange orbs in her head, like tiny suns, and they reflected the tired sorrow on my face as her tongue flicked out for the last time⎯a hand waiting to be held.
+There were seven orange orbs in her head, like tiny suns, and they reflected the tired sorrow on my face as her tongue flicked out for the last time — a hand waiting to be held.